-In the case of agriculture, weeds are the unwanted plants in crop fields which grow along with the main crop.
+Weeds are defined as the unwanted plants in crop fields which grow along with the main crop.
 They are strong and dominating competitors for crops.
 Their copious seed production, quick population establishment, and adaptation characteristics make them tough competitors and help in their survival.
 Common examples of weeds are grass, algae, Amaranthus, Chenopodium.

-Weeds compete for essential components required by crops and the demand increases as per growth.
+Weeds compete for essential components required by crops.
 They compete for light, water, nutrients, and space.
-They reduce the yield and manipulate the quality of the product.
-Sometimes they are sources of diseases as well.
+They reduce the yield and sometimes they are sources of diseases as well.

 Weeding is the removal of weeds from the field.
 It is an effective pre-harvesting method of crop protection and crop production management.
-As we have seen, weeds are powerful competitors which demand water, light, nutrients, etc. from the crop.
-Hence, weeding has to do before harvesting as it may interfere growth and harvesting.
+Weeds act as competitors of the crop for various resources required for growth like nutrients, light, water, etc. so it has to be removed as it may cause interference and decrease the yield.

 Weeds are beneficial to nature but it spoils the crop.
 Thus, weeds need to be controlled to prevent their impact on living beings.

 Also Read: Crops

 To know more about weeding and crop protection through weeding, keep visiting BYJU’S website or download BYJU’S app for further reference.